ohmyzsh/ohmyzsh/README.md

 ## Help out!

-I am not a ZSH expert and suspect that there are improvements to be made.
+I am not a Zsh expert and suspect that there are improvements to be made.
 If you have ideas on how to make the configuration easier to maintain or improve the performance, do not hesitate to fork and send pull requests!